We have made the best list we can of more suggestions like The Deed of Paksenarrion. So keep reading if you want more similar to it.

 Through her journeys and hardships in the mercenary company, she comes to realize that she has been gifted as a paladin.

-Similar recommendations if you like The Deed of Paksenarrion (The Deed of Paksenarrion #1):
+- Books like The Deed of Paksenarrion (The Deed of Paksenarrion #1)

 - The Curse of Chalion (World of the Five Gods #1) by Lois McMaster Bujold

 - Pawn of Prophecy (The Belgariad #1) by David Eddings

 - Mistborn (Mistborn #1) by Brandon Sanderson